molst/annagreta/README.md

 ## Key features

- * integrates nicely with Clojure programs
+ * integrates well with Clojure programs
  * decomposed and non-intrusive - imposes minimal design on the client
  * token based - usernames and passwords need not be passed around
  * stateless - by default, tokens are sent with each request so that multiple accounts can be accessed from the same browser